jaxontige/Data-Analytics-Project-1/README.md

 Jaxon Keller
 Graciela Aguayo

 Project Description:
-- Analyze the relationship between home prices, mortgage rates, treasury yield rate, and loan  .
+- Analyze the relationship between home prices, mortgage rates, treasury yield rate, and loan performance.
-- What causational relationships exist between the
+- What causational relationships exist between these variables?

+Mortgage Rates vs. Treasury Yields (Erica)
 Datasets:

-2005-2010
-Quarterly Average/Median Home Prices
-Quarterly Average Mortgage Rates
-Quarterly Average Federal Funds Rate
-Mortgage Amounts

-August, 2023
-US Real Estate, Per State/ZipCode
-Mortgage Data
-August, 2023 Federal Fund Rate

-Questions 2005-2010:
-What is the correlation between federal yield rate and mortgage rates? - Erica
+- Federal Housing Finance Agency; Terms on Conventional Single Family Mortgages, Fixed-Rate 30-YEAR And 15-Year Non-Jumbo Loans; 1990-2019
+- US Department of the Treasury; Annual Daily Treasury Par Yield Curve Rates, 2006-2010 https://github.com/[jaxontige]/[Data-Analytics-Project-1]/blob/[main]/"Treasury and Mortgages".jpg?raw=true

-Relationship between federal fund rates and mortgage performances- Jaxon
+Relationship between federal fund rates and mortgage performances (Jaxon)

-What is the relationship between mortgage rates and home prices? -Dmitriy
+What is the relationship between mortgage rates and home prices?
+(Dmitriy)

-Annual average home price 2005-2010

-Annual average mortgage rate 2005-2010

-Line figure

-What is the rate of change in home prices when mortgage rates are raised or lowers?

-Dmitriy (potentially change question)

-Bar Chart of average home prices for: - Dmitriy
+How have home prices trended in all 50 states?
+(Graciela)

+Conclusions:
+ - There is a strong causational relationship between Treasury yield rates and mortgages rates.
+Even though this relationship weakens during times of great financial upheaval, the pvalue result of a ttest from 2006-2010 is pvalue=3.417893260344795e-20.